vishvAsa/AgamaH_vaiShNavaH/rAmAnuja-sampradAyaH/tattvam/yAmunaH/Agama-prAmANyam_en.md

 [173]: cf. Varaha Pur.
 7026 na tasmat parato devo bhavita na bhavisyati.
 It is clear from several quotations from this Purana that Yamuna's text had different readings, not all of them better.
 [174]: Matsya Pur.
 290.15.
 [175]: The Linga, Vayu and Bhavisyat quotations could not be verified.
 [176]: Title of one of Yamuna's treatises.
-[177]: read sa hi saha jasamnedanasākṣālkṛtadikṣārādhonödidharmah 178.
-External signs worn by Saiva sectarians.
+[177]: read sa hi saha jasamnedanasākṣālkṛtadikṣārādhonödidharmah

 [179]: Svet Up.
 3.8.
 [180]: "The Doctrine of the Five Chapters."
 [181]: The highest material evolute; the dloka is out of order,